Controlling Wasserstein Distances by Kernel Norms with Application to Compressive Statistical Learning: Proofs of Section

-\characterizationmmd* \begin{proof} We first prove that the kernel in this proposition defines a TI \textit{p.s.d.} kernel.
+\characterizationmmd* \begin{proof} We first prove that the kernel in this proposition defines a TI, PSD kernel.
 It is clearly translation invariant by definition and symmetric since the convolution of even functions is even thus $\kappa_{0}$ is even.
 Also $\kappa_{0}$ is continuous and bounded since $\alpha$ is continuous and bounded.
-Moreover since $\alpha$ is even its Fourier transform is real-valued hence $\widehat{\kappa}_{0} = \hat{\alpha}^{2} = |\hat{\alpha}|^{2} \geq 0$ so the Fourier transform of $\kappa_0$ is non negative.
-Finally we have $\kappa_{0} \in L_1(\R^{d})$ as the convolution of two integrable functions.
-Using Bochner's theorem (see Theorem \ref{theo:bochner}) shows that the kernel $\kappa$ is a TI p.s.d. kernel.
-Moreover we have:
+Since $\alpha$ is even its Fourier transform is real-valued hence $\widehat{\kappa}_{0} = \hat{\alpha}^{2} = |\hat{\alpha}|^{2} \geq 0$ so the Fourier transform of $\kappa_0$ is non negative.
+Finally $\kappa_{0} \in L_1(\R^{d})$ as the convolution of two integrable functions.
+Using Bochner's theorem (see Theorem \ref{theo:bochner}) shows that the kernel $\kappa$ is a TI, PSD kernel.
+Moreover:

 where in $(\star)$ we used Plancherel formula which is possible since $\alpha * \pi \in L_2(\R^{d})$ because $\alpha \in L_2(\R^{d})$ (same for $\alpha * \pi'$).
 So using that $\widehat{\alpha * \pi}=\widehat{\alpha} \times \widehat{\pi}$ ($\alpha$ is a probability density function and $\pi$ a probability distribution):